 These diamond cuts reflect about seventy percent of the light entering it.
 What is to be noted is that these diamonds cuts distribute light perfectly and hence give out a beautiful sparkle.

-- Heart - Heart cuts have between 56 and 58 facets, making them similar to round brilliants.
-When cut well, they can have an amazing level of brilliance and fire.
-Ideal length to width ratio is 1.00.
-A lower ratio will give the heart shape a more “chubby” look.
-A ratio above 1.10, will make the heart appear more stretched (elongated, tall and thin).
+- The ideal length to width ratio is 1.00.
+A lower ratio will give the heart shape a more "chubby" look.
+A ratio above 1.10 will make the heart appear more stretched (elongated, tall, and thin).

 Brilliant Diamond Cuts

-Entering the middle gradation of diamond cuts for sparkle, four-diamond cuts fall in this category that generates a fine amount of brilliance: Cushion, Radiant, Asscher and Emerald.
+We are now entering the middle gradation of diamond cuts for sparkle.
+Four-diamond cuts fall in the category that generates a fine amount of brilliance: Cushion, Radiant, Asscher, and Emerald.

-These diamonds have notably lesser sparkle, but they create a unique visual effect due to their ‘step cut’.
-So, when light hits the diamonds, it looks like a hall of a mirror.
+These diamonds have less sparkle, but they create a unique visual effect due to their "step cut''.
+So, when light hits the diamonds, it looks like a hall of mirrors.

 If sparkle is not first on your priority, these cuts may offer a fancy and unique alternative.

-If you want to buy a Baguette cut diamond, the ideal length to width ratios range from 1.50-2.40.
+If you want to buy a Baguette cut diamond, the ideal length to width ratio ranges from 1.50-2.40.

 And that covers everything you need to know about diamond cut and sparkle!

 We strongly recommend buying diamonds from James Allen.
-They are the most reputed sellers who provide GIA certificates with their diamond.
-They are the leader in online diamond sales.
-With 18+ years of experience and prime focus on customer satisfaction, they provide excellent pricing.
-They also have the highest tech diamond imagery in the industry, making it easy to accurately search and review diamonds.
+They are the most reputed sellers who provide GIA certificates with their diamonds.
+In addition, they are the leader in online diamond sales.
+With 18+ years of experience and a prime focus on customer satisfaction, they provide an exceptional shopping experience and excellent pricing.
+They also have the highest tech diamond imagery in the industry, making it easy to search and preview diamonds accurately.